HTTP-RPC/Kilo/README.md

 These classes are explained in more detail in the following sections.

 ## WebService
-`WebService` is an abstract base class for REST services.
+`WebService` is an abstract base class for web services.
 It extends the similarly abstract `HttpServlet` class provided by the servlet API.

 Service operations are defined by adding public methods to a concrete service implementation.
 Methods are invoked by submitting an HTTP request for a path associated with a servlet instance.
 Arguments are provided either via the query string or in the request body, like an HTML form. `WebService` converts the request parameters to the expected argument types, invokes the method, and writes the return value to the output stream as [JSON](http://json.org).